pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 {{% toc %}}

 Well folks, it seems I cannot stay away from `blogdown` for long.
-New ideas keep coming to me at the most unfortunate moments, I find elements from other blogs that I'd like to emulate...it's a never-ending responsibility!
+New ideas keep coming to me at the most unfortunate moments, I find elements from other blogs that I'd like to emulate here...it's a never-ending responsibility!

 This website changes every day, I feel compelled to write everything down because I don't want to forget!
 I get prouder and prouder of every edit I make, I want to remember how I got here.